shilpagarg/DipAsm/README.md

                      and *2.fastq.
   --pb-path PATH     Use PacBioCCS data from this path.
 All fastq will be
                      used.
-  --scaffolds FASTA  The input reference scaffolds --ragoo            If specified, will use RaGOO to perform scaffolding on
-                     the input scaffolds.
-This will require another reference as input.
-  --reference FASTA  The reference for RaGOO based scaffolding.
   --sample NAME      Sample name to put for Read Group of BAM and Sample of
                      VCF.
   --female           When sample is a female, specify this to also do phasing